AL-MASNAI/AL-MASNAI/README.md

 My academic foundation includes an MBA from the University of Bath, an MSc in International Development from the University of Bristol, and a Diploma in Administration & Business Technology from the University of Plymouth.
 I also hold certifications from the Association of Proposal Management Professionals (APMP), the Chartered Institute of Personnel and Development (CIPD), and the Chartered Management Institute (CMI)—reflecting a multidisciplinary approach to leadership, proposal strategy, and people development.

-As part of my technical pivot, I’ve gained hands-on experience in Python programming, machine learning, exploratory data analysis (EDA), dashboarding with Power BI and Tableau, interactive visualisation using Streamlit, and ethical data practices.
-I’ve built and documented ETL (Extract, Transform, Load) pipelines to automate data ingestion and transformation, reinforcing my focus on reproducibility and scalable delivery.
-I’ve also led a team Hackathon as Scrum Master, contributed to open-source projects via GitHub, and designed onboarding-ready workflows for analytics teams.

-Whether leading strategic change or building scalable code, I bring curiosity, clarity, and a commitment to empowering others through thoughtful design and delivery.
-I’m especially motivated by mission-driven environments.

 ---